WeismanGitHub/Movie-Poll-Website/README.md

 # Movie-Poll-Website

-####  Create a poll where users can choose a movie from a pre-defined list.
-You can also restrict the poll to members of a specific Discord server.
+#### Create a poll where users vote for a movie from a pre-defined list.
+Additionally, set an expiration date and restrict it to members of a specific Discord server.